janmarkuslanger/miniload/README.md

-# Mini Load
+# Mini Load - Lightweight HTTP Load Testing CLI

-Mini Load is a simple and lightweight Go package for performing HTTP load tests.
-It allows you to send multiple concurrent requests to a specified URL and measure response times, success rates, and failures.
+Mini Load is a simple and lightweight command-line tool for performing HTTP load tests.
+It allows you to send multiple concurrent requests to a specified URL and measures response times, success rates, and failures.

 ## Features
 - Send concurrent HTTP requests